Muhammad-Ali-16/sigma-storm/README.md

 5. Open the app in your browser or terminal (depending on your setup) and start chatting with the bot.

 ## Project Files
-- `index.html` or main frontend file — UI for chatting
+- `index.html` or main frontend file
 - `app.js` or main script — handles API requests
-- `style.css` — styling for the chat interface
+- `style.css` — styling for app

 ## Author
 Muhammad Ali — [GitHub Profile](https://github.com/Muhammad-Ali-16)